huntdatacenter/docs/docs/working-in-your-lab/workbench/installation.md

 https://demolab.lab.hdc.ntnu.no
 ```

-Click "OK" is you get a "User Identification Request" for your new certificate and ensure that the "Remember this decision" is checked.
+Click `OK` if you get a `User Identification Request` for your new certificate and ensure that the `Remember this decision` is checked.
 The certificate are to be issued by:

 ```
 Organizatoin: "HUNT Cloud"